-All full time and part time students are eligible to purchase an online discounted student bus pass via the First Group and Stagecoach websites.
-The student pass will allow you to travel for a much cheaper cost.
+All full time and part time students are eligible to purchase an online discounted student bus pass via Stagecoach website and the First Bus mTicket App.
+The student pass will allow you to travel for a much cheaper cost compared to standard rate fares.
 The bus passes can be used to travel to college every day, all day.
 The bus passes can also be used at weekends – please see the section ‘Ordering a Bus Pass Without Financial Assistance’ to see how to do this.
+All bus passes must be used with a valid College ID card.

 College purchased bus passes: